-class representing time interrupts spaced equidistantly in real time dt: float current time difference between interrupts initialize(t)
+class representing time interrupts spaced equidistantly in real time initialize(t)

-This spacing is only achieved approximately and depends on the initial value set by dt_initial and the actual variation in computation speed.
+This spacing is only achieved approximately and depends on the initial value set by $dt{initial}$ and the actual variation in computation speed.

 - duration (float or str) The duration (in real seconds) that the interrupts should be spaced apart.
 The duration can also be given as a string, which is then parsed using the function parse_duration(). - dt_initial (float) The initial duration between subsequent interrupts.
 This is measured in simulation time units.